 - VII.
-HCM RIPA is especially thankful to Dr. Arvind Mayaram, Economic Advisor to Chief Minister Rajasthan and Vice Chairperson of the Chief Minister's Economic Transformation Advisory Council; Shri D. B. Gupta, Economic Advisor to Chief Minister Rajasthan and Advisor-Member of the Chief Minister's Economic Transformation Advisory Council; Shri Rajeeva Swarup, Chief Secretary, Government of Rajasthan; and Shri C. S. Rajan, Managing Director, IL&FS for providing their valuable and useful insights and inputs during the preparation of this draft. - VIII.
-In the preparation of this draft, HCM RIPA has primarily relied upon three important policy documents and report, namely, (draft) PPP Policy 2008 of the Government of Rajasthan; (draft) National PPP Policy 2011 of the Government of India; and the 2015 Report of the Committee on Revisiting and Revitalising PPP Model of Infrastructure, Government of India. - IX.
-The State PPP Policy aims to emphasise important principles to be adopted by the State Government in undertaking PPP projects, as well as outline institutional mechanisms for ensuring reliable, efficient, transparent and accountable decision-making for implementing PPP Projects in all sectors.
+HCM RIPA is thankful to the following officers of NITI Aayog and the Ministry of Finance for sharing their inputs in the context of ongoing work in the Government of India on emerging PPP areas: Shri S. K. Saha, Advisor and Ms. Nidhi Arora, Legal Consultant-both from NITI Aayog; Shri B. Purushartha, Joint Secretary and Smt.
+Aparna Bhatia, Economic Advisor both from the Department of Economic Affairs; and Shri Sanjay Aggarwal, Advisor (Public Procurement Division) in the Ministry of Finance. - VIII.
+For framing of this Policy, HCM RIPA conducted a number of stakeholder consultations spanning four weeks with senior government officials in the State Government and with industry participants; including publishing a draft version for public consultations.
+Both formal and informal responses received during the course of these interactions have been relied upon to infuse elements of transparency, efficiency and accountability in this final draft for use of the Planning Department in the State Government.
+The Institute gratefully acknowledges important assistance received from Shri Siddharth Mahajan, Secretary Planning and his team of officers; and finally, credit is due to Ms. Sandli Srivastava, Research Consultant & Intern to Director General HCM RIPA, for pulling this policy document together and conducting a comprehensive and thorough review especially focusing on legal aspects of PPP projects and concessions. - IX.
+For this exercise, HCM RIPA has primarily relied upon three important policy documents and reports, namely: (draft) PPP Policy 2008 of the Government of Rajasthan; (draft) National PPP Policy 2011 of the Government of India; and the 2015 Report of the Committee on Revisiting and Revitalising PPP Model of Infrastructure, Government of India. - X. This State PPP Policy aims to emphasise important principles to be adopted by the State Government in undertaking PPP projects, as well as outlining institutional mechanisms for ensuring efficient, effective, transparent and accountable decision-making for implementing PPP Projects in all sectors.
 In particular, this PPP Policy aims to: - a.
 Ensure streamlined and efficient decision making for undertaking PPP projects in a manner that is transparent and accountable to all stakeholders; - b.
 Ensure that value-for-money principles are adopted with optimal risk allocation and that PPP projects are closely and constantly monitored throughout their life cycle; - c.
 Develop strong institutional and governance structures in the State so as to facilitate competitiveness, fairness, efficiency and transparency in procurement and post-award management of PPP projects; - d.
 Create mechanisms for providing real-time guidance and monitoring for PPP projects; - e.
-Ensure an arms-length, fair and efficient handling of both pre-award and post-award disputes with PPP projects; and - f.
+Ensure an arm's-length, fair and efficient handling of both pre-award and post-award disputes in relation to PPP projects; - f.
+Develop a proper exit management framework to ensure uninterrupted access to, and continued use of infrastructure assets/ public services' delivery after PPP contract closure, termination, default or failure; and - g.
 Attain appropriate and adequate public oversight of PPP projects in the State.